AmithBV0606/NextJs-Part-3/README.md

 - If an unsupported method is called, Next.js will return 405 method not allowed response.

+**NOTE :**

+1. Just like page routes, route handlers must live in the app folder.
+2. Watchout for conflicts between `route.ts` and `page.tsx`.
+Both these files cannot be in the same folder.
+If it is, the `route.ts` will be the one to get the preference and takeover the `page.tsx` by default.
+3. The solution for this is to move the `route.ts` file to the API sub directory.

 **Summary :** Route handlers allows you to create custom request handlers for a given routes.
 They're defined in a `route.js`/`route.ts` file inside the app directory.
 The `route.ts` file at the same route segment level as `page.tsx` will result in a conflict and the page will not be served.
 The route handler will handle the requests.

 ### GET Request :